What Is a Promissory Note?

-A promissory note is a document that spells out your promise to repay a loan.
+A promissory note is a document that spells out your promise to repay a business loan.
 While financial institutions sometimes use them, promissory notes are more common when a borrower is acquiring financing from an individual, such as a family member or friend.
 They typically contain all the details of the loan, including the principal amount, interest rate, and maturity date.

 A common type of business financing, particularly in the startup world, is friends and family loans.
 But if you are borrowing from individuals like friends and family, it makes a lot of sense for both parties to sign a promissory note.